 Specific approach for purchased or originated credit-impaired financial assets

-IFRS 9 sets out a specific approach for purchased or originated credit-impaired financial assets (often abbreviated to ‘POCI’ assets).
-For these assets, entity recognises only the cumulative changes in lifetime ECL since initial recognition of such an asset (IFRS 9.5.5.13-14).
-Purchased or originated credit-impaired financial asset is an asset that is credit-impaired on initial recognition (IFRS 9.Appendix A).
+Finally, IFRS 9 establishes a specific approach for purchased or originated credit-impaired financial assets (often abbreviated as ‘POCI’ assets).
+For such assets, an entity only recognises the cumulative changes in lifetime ECL since the initial recognition of the asset (IFRS 9.5.5.13-14).
+A purchased or originated credit-impaired financial asset is an asset that is credit-impaired at the time of initial recognition (IFRS 9 Appendix A).

 Measurement of expected credit losses (ECL)

-Definition of credit losses
+Defining credit losses

-Credit loss is the difference between all contractual cash flows that are due to an entity in accordance with the contract and all the cash flows that the entity expects to receive, discounted at the original effective interest rate (EIR) or credit-adjusted EIR (IFRS 9.Appendix A).
+A credit loss refers to the difference between all due contractual cash flows to an entity in accordance with the contract and all the cash flows the entity expects to receive.
+This amount is discounted at the original effective interest rate (EIR) or credit-adjusted EIR (IFRS 9 Appendix A).

-Cash flows used in ECL measurement
+Cash flows in ECL measurement

-When estimating cash flows for ECL measurement, the entity takes into account (IFRS 9.Appendix A):
+When estimating cash flows for ECL measurement, the entity considers (IFRS 9 Appendix A):

-- expected life of a financial instrument,
+- Expected life of a financial instrument,

-- all contractual terms of the financial instrument (e.g. prepayment, extension, call and similar options),
+- All contractual terms of the financial instrument (e.g. prepayment, extension, call and similar options),

-- collaterals held,
+- Collaterals held,

 Lifetime expected credit losses (ECL)

-Lifetime ECL are ECL that result from all possible default events over the expected life of a financial instrument (IFRS 9.Appendix A).
-Lifetime ECL are therefore the present value of the difference between (IFRS 9.B5.5.29):
+Lifetime ECL are the ECL that arise from all possible default events over the expected life of a financial instrument (IFRS 9 Appendix A).
+Consequently, lifetime ECL are the present value of the difference between (IFRS 9.B5.5.29):

-See this example.
+Please see this example.

 12-month expected credit losses (ECL)